Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3156.213884,3171.605804.md

 ### Transcript

-> not what I didn't get it no I get it my key well not alpha key to your heart a surprise but I think you guys same
+> not what I didn't get it no I get it my key well not alpha key to your heart a surprise but I think you guys same yeah definitely bribery what happens to player eventually when they are run over